jexxa-projects/JexxaTemplate/README.md

 *   Predefined architectural tests that can be used without any further extensions:
     *   [PatternLanguageTest](src/test/java/io/jexxa/jexxatemplate/architecture/PatternLanguageTest.java) validates the correct annotation of your application using project [Addend](http://addend.jexxa.io/).
     *   [OnionArchitectureTest](src/test/java/io/jexxa/jexxatemplate/architecture/OnionArchitectureTest.java) validates dependencies between packages of your application.
+    *   [StatelessApplicationCoreTest](src/test/java/io/jexxa/jexxatemplate/architecture/StatelessApplicationCoreTest.java) validates that your application core is stateless (except of your aggregates) and does not expose aggregates.

 *   Predefined CI/CD scripts for GitHub including automatic dependency updates.